Our Teaching Team

 Our teaching team is the heart of CCP - working directly with children and families every day, this team is busy creating curriculum, inspiring a love of learning, supporting homework, connecting with families, and increasing the quality of our programs.

 Our teaching team is required to have an Associate Teacher Permit from California Credentialing, and all teachers continue coursework until they have at least 24 Child Development units.
 Many members of our teaching team hold a Master Teacher- or Site Supervisor-level permit.
 Additionally, all of our permanent teaching staff are First Aid/CPR certified.

-Yesenia has been in the child-care field for 11 years and is part of our administrative team supporting all agency programs.
+Yesenia has been in the child-care field for 11 years and is part of our teaching team.
 She started her career as a Program Coordinator for the after-school and summer camp of the Peninsula YMCA.
 During that time, she was also an Outreach Troop Leader for the Girl Scouts of San Francisco.
 She joined CCP in 2007, while taking Early Childhood Education classes at Cañada College.
 In 2012, she earned her certificate and A.S. degree in Early Childhood Education.
-Yesenia currently manages our substitute teacher program, supports curriculum development, and coordinates our financial aid program.
 She grew up in Half Moon Bay and now has a school-age daughter who keeps her very busy and who she adores.
-Yesenia is grateful to be working in the field she loves, both in the classroom and in administration.
+Yesenia is grateful to be working in the field she loves.

 Site Supervisor: Lorena Velazquez